cositools/cosi-data-challenge-1/spectral-fit/README.md

 The shape of the data and background objects span (time, energy, Compton scattering angle, FISBEL).

-Given the time bin size "Delta_T" which we defined at the beginning of the notebook, there are 2240 time bins.
+Given the time bin size "Delta_T" which we defined at the beginning of the notebook, there are 560 time bins.

 The notebook will show you how to find these shapes and bin sizes.

-## RL Imaging
+## Point Source Response

+We'll start by looking at the Crab Nebula.
+Need to add more words here talking about the response calculation, the light curve plots, and the final fit.

+# CenA Analysis